woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.1.2 - 2018-04-23 =
+* Fix - When payment method is invalid while trying to force save card, error can unexpected error can occur.

 = 4.1.1 - 2018-04-17 =
 * Tweak - Use payment_complete method when charge is succeeded or captured so other WC related tasks gets triggered.
 * Tweak - Styling for the credit card logos.